tekumara/notes/k3s.md

 Multipass can start/stop a VM quickly, although not as quickly as k3d does a container (eg: 12 secs vs 1 sec). k3d offers an option to copy images from the host to the k3s server, ie: `k3d image import` Multipass VMs run on a bridged network accessible from the macOS host, so port publishing isn't required.
 This makes for a simpler network setup.

+## kubelet

+k3s runs kubelet with [these args](https://github.com/k3s-io/k3s/blob/master/pkg/daemons/agent/agent_linux.go#L62).
+On startup the kubelet args will also be written to the k3s logs (eg: _/var/log/k3s.log_)